truenas/middleware/README.md

 When submitting a pull-request, Jenkins will attempt to verify the changes to ensure it does not break our builds and/or passes QA tests.

-The following commands may be used to interact with that service:
+Once whitelisted, the following commands may be used to interact with that service:

     "ok to test" to accept this pull request for testing "test this please" for a one time test run